Flushing's hidden gem for $10 pork wontons in chili oil. A tiny spot with a huge rep for its #6 dish - silky, spicy, and unforgettable.

-White Bear is celebrated for its Chinese cuisine, with a particular focus on dumplings and wontons.
-The star of the show is the 'No. 6' dish, which features a dozen pork wontons in a spicy chili oil, often served with pickled vegetables.
-While most feedback is overwhelmingly positive, a few reviews mention the filling can be bland or that portion sizes might be inconsistent.
+White Bear is celebrated for its Chinese cuisine, with a strong emphasis on dumplings and wontons.
+The signature "No. 6" dish, featuring pork wontons in chili oil, is a crowd favorite and highly recommended.
+While most feedback is positive, a few diners have noted that the filling itself can be somewhat bland if eaten without the sauce, though the chili oil is consistently praised.

 Important Note